mlevison/APR-Markdown-Export/post/example-mapping-your-secret-weapon-for-effective-acceptance-criteria/index.md

 title: "Example Mapping: Your Secret Weapon for Effective Acceptance Criteria"
 date: "2024-11-12"
 coverImage: "Example-Mapping.jpg"
+excerpt: '**Example mapping** is a collaborative technique for a team to take a User Story (or PBI)'
 ---

 **Example mapping** is a collaborative technique for a team to take a User Story (or PBI) and have a deeper conversation to clarify their understanding of it.
 The conversation generates the Acceptance Criteria.
 (Acceptance Criteria is the generic idea - Example Mapping is the approach I generally recommend.)